 - Symptomatic ascites or pleural effusion.
 Patients who are clinically stable following treatment for these conditions (including therapeutic thoraco- or paracentesis) are eligible

 - Refractory nausea and vomiting, uncontrolled diarrhea, malabsorption, significant small bowel resection or gastric bypass surgery, use of feeding tubes or other situation that may preclude adequate absorption or oral study drug

 - Infection requiring more than 5 days of parenteral antibiotics, antivirals, or antifungals within two weeks prior to randomization.
 Anti-infective therapy must be completed at least 7 days before randomization

 - Patients with active and/or untreated central nervous system metastasis including carcinomatous meningitis (leptomeningeal disease) are not eligible.
 Patients with previously treated brain metastases are eligible if they meet the following criteria:

 - Received definitive treatment with stereotactic radiosurgery (SRS) or surgery to all known central nervous system (CNS) lesions (whole brain radiotherapy is not an eligible modality)

-- Are at least 7 days post SRS and 4 weeks post-surgical resection of CNS disease, symptomatically stable and off steroids before randomization
+- Be at least 4 weeks post-surgical resection of CNS disease, symptomatically stable and off steroids before randomization